 Introduce them to their main point of contact in the office for each thing they’re likely to need.
 Names and smiling faces will create the personal connection you want parents to have with everyone who works in the school.

-Depending on the size and makeup of your incoming students, it might be a good idea to hold two different events: one for parents of new students and one for parents of transfer students.
+Depending on the size and makeup of your incoming students, it might be a good idea to hold two different parent orientation events: one for parents of new students and one for parents of transfer students.
 These two groups will likely have different grade level students and different grade level questions.
-If your group of transfer students is large enough or concentrated at a certain grade level (e.g. influx of new students at the 6th grade for your excellent Jr. High program) providing them with a slightly different, targeted program can be very helpful.
+If your group of transfer students is large enough or concentrated at a certain grade level (e.g. an influx of new students at the 6th grade for your excellent Jr. High program) providing them with a slightly different, targeted program can be very helpful.

 A situation that arises from time to time that might require special sensitivity or a different approach and can directly impact your new student enrollment is the closing of another school.
 In the event that you are seeing a large number of transfers from a school that is closing, keep in mind that those students and parents are even more nervous and emotional than other transfers.